 To combat this, individuals can focus on getting more healthy omega-3 heavy fats into their diet.
-Increasing omega-3 fat intake can stabilize endocannabinoid levels and combat inflammation.
+Increasing omega-3 fat intake can stabilize endocannabinoid levels and combat inflammation because they are the literal backbones of creating endocannabinoids.
 Omega-3 fatty acids are contained in many delicious food sources, including hemp seeds, hemp milk, fish (including fish oil and salmon), avocados, and chia seeds.

-Since continued alcohol abuse can degrade endocannabinoid receptors in the body, a reduction (or elimination) of booze can also support a healthy endocannabinoid tone.
+Since continued alcohol abuse can alter and degrade endocannabinoid levels and their receptors in the body, a reduction (or elimination) of booze can also support a healthy endocannabinoid tone.
 It is estimated that cannabinoid receptor levels will return to natural levels after approximately one month of abstinence from alcohol.

 Several years ago, I experienced a health transformation when I started to replace my nightly alcohol habit with alcohol-free cannabis mocktails.
 The results were incredible, and I lost 70 excess pounds that year.
 More importantly, I had gone from my lowest point mental health-wise to a happy and productive woman once again.